 What programs do you already watch and/or need?

-The streaming services in the next section contain a mixture of Live TV, streaming videos such as movies and TV shows, and some are a good combination of both.
-The majority of streaming devices already include many apps (i.e. streaming services) and free content.
+The streaming services in the next section offer a mix of Live TV, streaming videos including movies and TV shows, and some services combine both.
+The majority of streaming devices already include many apps (i.e., streaming services) and free content.

 A great start to the selection process is to think about the programs or content you watch consistently (can’t live without?) and narrow down your choices to those services that include your favorite channels or type of content.

-Many of the streaming services also have add-on subscriptions that let you layer in specialty channels such as HBO or Showtime, but these come at an additional cost so it’s important to think about this before you select your streaming service(s).
+Many streaming services offer add-on subscriptions for specialty channels like HBO or Showtime, but these come at an additional cost.
+It’s essential to consider this before choosing your streaming service(s).

 What technology ecosystem?

-Here’s a quick glance at top streaming devices:
+Here’s a glance at the top streaming devices:

 (click on image for larger view)